LukeGrahamLandry/franca/devlog.md

+## (Aug 8) sb3

+revisiting a project I attempted a few years ago and gave up on was a big success (tc circuit simulator) so I'm going to do another one: scratch aot compiler. this time i should be able to make a better interactive demo because i have my own compiler (last time i was generating rust). also last time i had analysis paralysis problem with all the different rust rendering libraries but now i have an obvious way to go.

+- made a project with all the blocks to extract the names from
+  - add parse_json for List,RawHashMap,Tuple
+  - annoyingly in the project.json most of the blocks are uniform but getting a variable is an array suddenly

+i've learned that writing producer+consumer for a format at the same time is the best strategy. so going to start with outputting a .sb3 this time. for circuit defs language i did it by reflecting on the ast, here i want to try setting it up as normal code that constructs symbolic things, see which one i like more.

 ## (Aug 7)

 - the projects i've enjoyed most seem to have been the emulator-ish ones so maybe should lean into that more.